pdh2024/glang/README.md

 ## Glang

 Glang is a functional programming language in the vein of the ML family.
 Its implementation lowers programs to bytecode, which is then interpreted.
-Glang is non-strictly-evaluated, meaning that arguments to functions aren't evaluated unless they compose the body of a function.
+Glang is non-strictly-evaluated, meaning that an argument to a function isn't evaluated unless it composes the body of a function.

 A program in Glang specifies an entrypoint (a main function), as well as a series of definitions binding identifiers to expressions.
 Expressions are defined in a manner analgous to the lambda calculus - an expression is either a function, a value, or the application of a function to another expression.